Arsenal transfer news: Emery confirms Gunners will spend in the summer but cannot buy in January | Goal.com

 “I'm happy with the players, we have enough to achieve big performances in the Premier League and Europa League.
 In the Premier League we are pushing to be in the top four.”

-Arsenal are in action Tuesday against Cardiff before traveling to the Etihad on Sunday to face Manchester City.
+Arsenal are in action Tuesday against Cardiff before travelling to the Etihad on Sunday to face Manchester City.